Edward Canby: Civil War

 Canby was generally regarded as a great administrator, but he was criticized as a soldier.
 Ulysses S. Grant thought him not aggressive enough.
 At one time, Grant sent Canby an order to "destroy [the enemy's] railroads, machine-shops, &c."
 Ten days later, Grant reprimanded him for requesting men and materials to build railroads.
 "I wrote... urging you to... destroy railroads, machine-shops, &c., not to build them", Grant said.
 Canby could be a destroyer but appeared to prefer the role of builder.
 If someone had a question about army regulations or Constitutional law affecting the military, Canby was the man to see.
 Grant came to appreciate this in peace time, once complaining vigorously when President Andrew Johnson proposed to assign Canby away from the capital where Grant considered him irreplaceable.

-John D. Winters in The Civil War in Louisiana (1963) writes that Canby "lacked the social amenities" of Banks and appeared to most people as stern and taciturn."
-Winters quotes Treasury agent George S. Denison of New Orleans:

-General Canby is very active, but his work makes no great show as yet, because it is conducted too quietly and without ostentation.
-Canby is a tall man of thoughtful and kind face – speaks little and to the point – thoroughly a soldier and his manner is very modest and unassuming and sometimes even embarrassed.

-Canby's father had once owned slaves.
-Some of Canby's cousins fought for the Confederacy, and one was taken prisoner.
-The man's father wrote to Canby asking the general to use his influence to parole his son, but Canby declined, responding that he did not feel entitled to use his influence to benefit family members.
-Later, when Canby was a military governor during Reconstruction, he declined to favor relatives who had become "carpetbaggers" in his jurisdiction.